bc-anaisabel/meta_analysis_climate_restor/README.md

 ### Research objectives

-- Identify if there is an association between general dryness and restoration success and the factors that participate in the direction and strenght of the association (e.g. ecosystem type, latitude, restoration period, recovery metric).
+- Identify if there is an association between general dryness and restoration success and if there are factors that participate in the direction and strenght of the association (e.g. ecosystem type, latitude, restoration period, recovery metric).

-- Analyze and consider CMI trends and extreme events in association to restoration success or failure.
+- Incorporate and analyze CMI trends and extreme events in association to restoration success or failure.

-- Establish restoration success (response ratio of recovery completeness) for studies from 2013-2020 in North America - (*in process*)

 ### Expected results